-Wells planned for Year 2022 are listed in Tables 2, 3 and 4 and are as follows:
+Wells planned for Year 2023 are listed in Tables 2, 3 and 4 and are as follows:

-- A. 10 wells - B. 7 wells qualify to be drilled as bonus wells. - C. 12 wells to be plugged and abandoned, 7 of which are located so as to generate an additional 14 bonus well credits that could be used in future drilling years after approval by the County.
+- A. Ten wells - B. Seven wells qualify to be drilled as bonus wells. - C. Sixteen wells to be plugged and abandoned, (6) of which are located to generate an additional (12) bonus well credits that could be used in future drilling years after approval by the County.

-Schedule 1 is the proposed Year 2022 drilling schedule based on the use of a single drill rig.
-Though the locations and respective schedule reflect geologic targets based on the best geologic and reservoir data available, new well performance data, rig availability, economic conditions, company plans, and reallocation of budgets may alter the schedule and number of wells drilled in Year 2022.
+Schedule 1 is the proposed Year 2023 drilling schedule based on the use of a single drill rig.
+Though the locations and respective schedule reflect geologic targets based on the best geologic and reservoir data available, new well performance data, rig availability, economic conditions, company plans, and reallocation of budgets may alter the schedule and number of wells drilled in Year 2023.